It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

-One benefit of algal DHA is that it may contain fewer contaminants like mercury.
-(46)
+One potential benefit of algal DHA is that it may contain fewer contaminants like mercury.

 And while it seems likely that algal DHA will deliver the same health benefits as DHA from fish oil, this is not known for sure and the experts agree that more studies are needed.

 Like all vegetable sources of omega-3s, flaxseed oil contains ALA which is poorly converted to DHA.